Southside Steps & Velum Fermentation

 Grave of Joseph Wainwright, early brewer in Pittsburgh

-Grave of Vietnam War veteran Lester Madden, who favorite movie was Jaws
+Grave of Vietnam War veteran Lester Madden, whose favorite movie was Jaws

 Grave of Stephen Foster, celebrated composer